John F. Kennedy assassination conspiracy theories: Witness deaths

 Kilgallen's last brief item about the Kennedy assassination, published on September 3, 1965, ended with these words: "That story isn't going to die as long as there's a real reporter alive – and there are a lot of them alive."
 Two months later, on November 8, 1965, Kilgallen was found dead in her Manhattan townhouse.
 Her death was determined to have been caused by a combination of alcohol and barbiturates.
-Bugliosi referred to Kilgallen’s 1965 death as "perhaps the most prominent mysterious death" cited by assassination researchers.
-He added that the presence of Kilgallen’s husband and son in their five-story townhouse throughout the night when she died proves she could not have been murdered.
+Bugliosi referred to Kilgallen's 1965 death as "perhaps the most prominent mysterious death" cited by assassination researchers.
+He added that the presence of Kilgallen's husband and son in their five-story townhouse throughout the night when she died proves she could not have been murdered.
 Bugliosi said an intruder would have awakened her husband or her eleven-year-old son and then her husband would have called the police.

 According to author Jerome Kroth, Mafia figures Sam Giancana, John Roselli, Carlos Prio, Jimmy Hoffa, Charles Nicoletti, Leo Moceri, Richard Cain, Salvatore Granello, and Dave Yaras were likely murdered to prevent them from revealing their knowledge.
-According to author Matthew Smith, others with some tie to the case who have died suspicious deaths include Lee Bowers, Gary Underhill, William Sullivan, David Ferrie, Clay Shaw, George de Mohrenschildt, four showgirls who worked for Jack Ruby, and Ruby himself.
+According to author Matthew Smith, others with some tie to the case who have died suspicious deaths include Lee Bowers, Gary Underhill, William C. Sullivan, David Ferrie, Clay Shaw, George de Mohrenschildt, four showgirls who worked for Ruby, and Ruby himself.

-The House Select Committee on Assassinations investigated another alleged mysterious death – that of Rose Cheramie (sometimes spelled Cherami), whose real name was Melba Christine Mercades.
+The House Select Committee on Assassinations investigated another alleged mysterious death – that of Rose Cheramie (sometimes spelled Cherami), whose real name was Melba Christine Marcades.
 The Committee reported that Louisiana State Police Lieutenant Francis Fruge traveled to Eunice, Louisiana, on November 20, 1963 – two days before the assassination – to pick up Cheramie, who had sustained minor injuries when she was hit by a car.
-Fruge drove Cheramie to the hospital and said that on the way there, she "... related to [him] that she was coming from Florida to Dallas with two men who were Italians or resembled Italians."
-Fruge asked her what she planned to do in Dallas, to which she replied: "... number one, pick up some money, pick up [my] baby, and ... kill Kennedy."
-Cheramie was admitted and treated at the state hospital in Jackson, Louisiana for alcoholism and heroin addiction.
+Fruge drove Cheramie to the hospital, and said that on the way there she "related to [him] that she was coming from Florida to Dallas with two men who were Italians or resembled Italians".
+Fruge asked her what she planned to do in Dallas, to which she replied: "...
+[N]umber one, pick up some money, pick up [my] baby, and ... kill Kennedy."
+Cheramie was admitted and treated at the state hospital in Jackson, Louisiana, for alcoholism and heroin addiction.
 After the assassination, Lt.
-Fruge contacted Dallas Police Captain Will Fritz regarding what he had learned from Cheramie, but Fritz told him he "wasn't interested".
+Fruge contacted Dallas Police Captain Will Fritz regarding what he had learned from Cheramie but Fritz told him he "wasn't interested".